 If you're looking for something *completely different*, then check out the mummies at the Templo y Ex-Convento del Carmen, an ancient monastery that has been converted to a museum.

-While Mexico City is safe on the whole, locals note that there are still some areas that visitors should avoid:
+While Mexico City is safe on the whole, locals note that there are still some areas that visitors should avoid.
+These include: